searler/searler.github.io/_posts/2015-02-17-self-pipe-as-actor.markdown

 and how it is used to reliably handle signals is very interesting.
 A neat *nix technique that I had not previously encountered.

-This technique is actually implementing an actor.
+This technique is actually implementing an actor:

 * Each signal corresponds to a message
 * Each signal handler corresponds to a message handler
 * The pipes provides the inbox